tensorfreitas/lunatask-mcp/docs/architecture/6-external-apis.md

 *   **Base URL**: `https://api.lunatask.app/v1/`
 *   **Authentication**: Bearer Token sent in the `Authorization` header.
 *   **Rate Limits**: Undocumented.
 Our server must implement a conservative, configurable rate limiter to act as a good citizen.
-*   **Integration Notes**: The API enforces end-to-end encryption, meaning response payloads for `GET` requests will not contain sensitive, encrypted fields like `name` or `notes`.
+*   **Integration Notes**: The API enforces end-to-end encryption, meaning response payloads for `GET` requests will not contain sensitive, encrypted fields like `name` or `note`.
 Our `TaskResponse` model is designed to handle this.

 ## API Endpoint Coverage